decentralizedsecurity/bls-hsm/README.md

 - Attempt to generate an extra key pair and confirm the board refuses to do that.
 - Perform a signature of a message with the wrong size an confirm the board refuses to do that.
 - Perform a signature of a message with the right size and check that the signature is properly verified.
+- Import key from both Web3 and EIP2335 sample keystores (only use them for testing purposes).

 Output example:
 ```